Smooth Non-Stationary Bandits: Lower Bounds

-As shown in Figure \ref{fig:instance}, over the two epochs $[x_j, x_{j+1}]$ and $[x_{j+1}, x_{j+2}]$, an \ins\ can correspond to each of the following $2^2=4$ combinations of constant and bowl-shaped curves: a constant curve (all red); the curve constituted by two bowl-shaped curves, one on each epoch (all blue); and the two combinations of constant and bowl-shaped curves (one red then blue; the other blue then red).
-We formally define bowl-shaped curves and the family of instances $\mathcal{F}_\beta$ in \ref{sec:F_beta}, then use it to show our lower bound in \ref{sec:lower}.
+More concretely, in Figure \ref{fig:instance}, over the two epochs $[x_j, x_{j+1}]$ and $[x_{j+1}, x_{j+2}]$, an instance can correspond to each of the following $2^2=4$ combinations: a constant curve (all red); the curve constituted by two bowl-shaped curves, one on each epoch (all blue); and the two combinations of constant and bowl-shaped curves (first red then blue, and first blue then red).